-The names, provinces or states of residence, positions, principal occupations and shareholdings of the directors and executive officers of easyhome as at December 31, 2011, as well as those directors appointed on January 10, 2012, are as follows:
+The names, provinces or states of residence, positions, principal occupations and shareholdings of the directors and executive officers of easyhome as at December 31, 2012 are as follows:

 Name and Place of Residence Principal Occupation(s) (for the past 5 years or more) Became a Director or Officer Common Shares Beneficially Owned Directly or Indirectly or Over Which Control or Direction is Exercised Donald K. Johnson O.C.
 Ontario, Canada Member, Advisory Board, BMO Capital Markets since November 2009.
-Prior to that, Mr. Johnson was Senior Advisor, BMO Capital Markets from November 2004 to November 2009, and prior to that he as Vice-Chairman of BMO Nesbitt Burns Inc. Mr. Johnson also serves as the Chairman Emeritus and a Director of Business for the Arts, a director of the Toronto General & Western Hospital Foundation, a director and member of the Executive Committee of the Richard Ivey School of Business Advisory Board, a director of the Toronto Foundation for Student Success, a member of the 2011 Major Individual Giving Cabinet of the United Way of Greater Toronto and a director of Manicouagan Minerals Inc. June 1999 3,250,609 David Ingram Ontario, Canada President and Chief Executive Officer of easyhome Ltd. since May 24, 2001.
+Prior to that, Mr. Johnson was Senior Advisor, BMO Capital Markets from November 2004 to November 2009, and prior to that he as Vice-Chairman of BMO Nesbitt Burns Inc. Mr. Johnson also serves as the Chairman Emeritus and a Director of Business for the Arts, a director of the Toronto General & Western Hospital Foundation, a director and member of the Executive Committee of the Richard Ivey School of Business Advisory Board, a member of the 2013 Major Individual Giving Cabinet of the United Way of Greater Toronto and a director of Manicouagan Minerals Inc. June 1999 3,250,609 David Ingram Ontario, Canada President and Chief Executive Officer of easyhome Ltd. since May 24, 2001.
 Prior to that, Mr. Ingram was Executive Vice-President and Chief Operating Officer of easyhome Ltd. since December 2000.
 Prior to that Mr. Ingram was an executive with Kingfisher plc (a retail conglomerate) in the United Kingdom.
 He is also Vice Chair and a Trustee of the Boys & Girls Club of Canada Foundation and a Member of the Foundation's Strategic Team.
-December 2000 402,329 David Lewis (1)(2)(3) Ontario, Canada Corporate Director.
-Mr. Lewis also serves as a director of The Caldwell Partners International Inc., Green Shield Canada and various private entities.
+December 2000 303,929 David Lewis (1)(2)(3) Ontario, Canada Corporate Director.
+Mr. Lewis also serves as a director of West Street Capital Corp. and various private entities.
 August 1993 91,900 David Appel (1)(2)(3) Ontario, Canada Corporate Director.
 Mr. Appel has had a career in law, business, and government service, and is a director of a number of charitable organizations.
 Mr. Appel is a member of the Quebec Bar.
 August 2010 94,855